-3. Simple NP Structures
+3 Simple NP Structures

-3.1.
-NPs with an Indicative Determinant
+3.1 NPs with an Indicative Determinant

-Even though prenominal determinants have great freedom in their distributions, there are certain constraints that the grammar needs to observe.
+As we have seen earlier, even though prenominal determinants have great freedom in their distributions, there also exist certain constraints that the grammar needs to observe.

 The first thing to note concerns the optionality of determinants.
-Their optionality has often led literature to assume that the Korean NP structure is non-configurational or lacks the category D.14 However, as we have noted, the absence of the determiner does not mean its non-existence in the interpretation of NP structures: context provides its deterministic meaning.
-For example, the countable NPs in (14) do not have any determiners, but are acceptable in the language:
+Their optionality has often led literature to assume that the Korean NP structure is non-configurational or lacks the category D. However, as we have noted, the absence of the determiner does not mean its non-existence in the interpretation of NP structures: context provides its deterministic meaning.
+For example, the countable NPs in (15) do not have any determiners, but are acceptable in the language: